venkideshVenu/VConnect---The-Complete-WebApp/readme.md

 5. Installation and Setup
 6. Security Features
 ---

+##  SeaGro Platform - Basic Workflow

+## Test Users
+To explore the features of the platform, you can log in with the following test credentials:

+- **Username:** jane_smith
+  **Password:** password123

+- **Username:** john_doe
+  **Password:** password123

+---

+## Workflow Overview

+### **User Authentication**
+- Users can log in using their credentials or register with the required fields.
+- After registration, users can access basic features such as:
+  - **SocialHub**
+  - **Tasks**
+  - **LearnHub**

+> Note: The **News App** does not require user authentication and can be accessed publicly.

+---

+### **Homepage**
+After successfully logging in, users are redirected to the homepage, which provides an overview of all services offered by the platform.

+#### Homepage Features:
+- **Home Landing Page**
+  Highlights the key features and services available on SeaGro.
+- **About Page**
+  Provides detailed information about the platform.
+- **Contact Page**
+  Allows users to get in touch with the SeaGro team.
+- **Navigation Bar with Dropdown Profile**
+  Users can access their profile and manage additional settings.

+---

+### **Accessing Advanced Features**
+To access services like **CareerConnect** and **BikeShare**, users are required to fill in additional profile fields.

+---

+## Detailed Features

+### **News App**
+- Displays the latest tech news.
+- Provides access to archived news for users interested in older updates.
+> No login required for this feature.

+---

+### **RideShare App**
+This app provides bike-sharing and rental services.

+#### User Roles:
+1. **Customer**
+   - View, rent, and return bikes from various locations.
+2. **Operator**
+   - Manage bike inventory and maintenance.
+3. **Manager**
+   - Access statistics and analytics related to the bike-sharing business.

+Users are prompted to select their role upon accessing the app.

+---

+### **CareerConnect App**
+This app facilitates job-related services.

+#### User Roles:
+1. **Employee**
+   - View and apply for job positions.
+2. **Employer**
+   - Post job listings and manage applications.

+Users must select their role when redirected to the CareerConnect homepage.

+---

+### **LearnHub Platform**
+- Offers a variety of courses in different categories.
+- Users can:
+  - View and add courses to their cart.
+  - Check out and enroll in courses.
+  - Access their enrolled courses through the navigation dropdown.
+  - Progress through lessons in the enrolled courses.

+---

+### **SocialHub Platform**
+This is the community network feature of SeaGro.

+#### Key Features:
+- **Posting**
+  Users can create posts, including multimedia like photos.
+- **Interactions**
+  Followers can view, like, and comment on posts.
+- **Networking**
+  Users can follow others and view their profiles.
+- **Messaging**
+  Users can send messages and receive notifications for interactions.
+- **Profile Section**
+  Each user has a detailed profile displaying their followers and posts.
+- **Notifications**
+  Notifications are accessible from the SocialHub navigation bar.

+---

+### **Global Navigation**
+All services provided by the platform have a floating button located at the bottom left corner of the page.
+This button allows users to return to the main homepage of SeaGro at any time.

+---

+This workflow ensures that users have a seamless and integrated experience while navigating through the SeaGro platform.
+Enjoy exploring the features!

+---

 ## 1. Introduction

 SeaGro is a comprehensive full-stack web platform that integrates multiple services including job searching, learning management, bike sharing, social networking, and task management.
 The platform is built using Django framework with a modular architecture consisting of twelve distinct applications.